js551/linux-notes/README.md

           ^C
           [root@localhost Desktop]# cat d1
           this is for test purpose.

+         important : cat <<EOF>> test.txt (this is basically used when we out of the file after saving content)

-11. mkdir : to create a directory we use mkdir command, example.
+12. mkdir : to create a directory we use mkdir command, example.
             [root@localhost Desktop]# mkdir dir1 dir2 dir3 dir4
             [root@localhost Desktop]# ls
             d1  d2  dir1  dir2  dir3  dir4